1957 Rice Owls football team

-The 1957 Rice Owls football team represented Rice University during the 1957 NCAA University Division football season.
+The 1957 Rice Owls football team represented Rice Institute during the 1957 college football season.
 The Owls were led by 18th-year head coach Jess Neely and played their home games at Rice Stadium in Houston, Texas.
 They competed as members of the Southwest Conference, winning the conference with a conference record of 5–1.
 After two consecutive losing seasons in 1955 and 1956, Rice bounced back to finish the 1957 regular season with a record of 7–3.
 They won the last four games of the regular season, including a victory over the undefeated and number one-ranked Texas A&M Aggies, coached by Bear Bryant.
 The Owls were ranked eighth in the final AP Poll and seventh in the final Coaches Poll, which were conducted before bowl season.
-Rice was invited to the 1958 Cotton Bowl Classic, held on New Years' Day, where they were defeated by fifth-ranked Navy.
+Rice was invited to the 1958 Cotton Bowl Classic, held on New Year's Day, where they were defeated by fifth-ranked Navy.

 The season-opening victory vs. 1957 is the Owls' most recent at Tiger Stadium.
-Rice is 0-14-1 in Baton Rouge since.
+Rice is 0–14–1 in Baton Rouge, Louisiana since.